 I can’t stress this point enough, Mutant Year Zero is linear.
 There are no random encounters.
 Scrap, gun parts, and enemies are all finite.
 There is no grinding available to get more XP, currency to spend, or to refresh your skill cooldowns.

-So the base game is challenging and higher difficulties are very challenging.
-But it doesn’t feel like a fair or thought out challenge as you’re forced to abuse game mechanics and save scum as much as possible.
-Currency is limited so you can’t afford to burn away too many medikits and if you mistime an ability and cant kill enough enemies to refresh it, you’re toast.
+So, the base game is challenging and higher difficulties are very challenging.
+But it doesn’t feel like a fair or thought-out challenge as you’re forced to abuse game mechanics and save scum as much as possible.
+Currency is limited so you can’t afford to burn away too many Medi kits and if you mistime an ability and can’t kill enough enemies to refresh it, your toast.

 There were a few battles that felt like the tactical fights I was looking for, whenever it happened, the game felt genuinely great and I’d love to see more of that style from Mutant.
-When you strip away the need for stealth and the linearity shortcomings the combat feels good and is fun.
-Similar to X-COM but different enough to have its own identity.
-And while I enjoy linear games, it just tarnishes Mutant at every turn and flaws many of its systems that are otherwise awesome.
+When you strip away the need for stealth and the linearity shortcomings the combat feels good and is enjoyable.
+It’s similar to X-COM but different enough to have its own identity.
+And while I enjoy linear games, it just tarnishes Mutant at every turn and hampers many of its systems that are otherwise awesome.

 There are a good variety of guns and armor in the game and they are all upgradable and customizable.
 Furthermore, none of your units are locked into a weapon type.
 They can each carry two guns and you can outfit them with whatever armor and weapons you want.
 Something I was pleasantly surprised with, was that the armor and hats weren’t just statistical changes.